 - A. The groundwater models used for this process will be calibrated to streamflows/baseflows and groundwater levels in the area with the ability to assess the impacts on a monthly basis.
 The groundwater models will be updated periodically to simulate the management practices that have been implemented to date.
-The evaluation period of these models will be 50 years into the future. - B. The following groundwater model runs will be conducted to measure the success toward reaching Objective 1.2: - i.
-The 1997 Development Level Run.
+The evaluation period of these models will be 50 years into the future. - B. The following groundwater model runs will be conducted to measure the success toward reaching Objective 1.2:

+1. The 1997 Development Level Run

 A model run that simulates holding the number of irrigated acres and crop types or mix in 1997 constant through the current date and the fifty-year projection period.
 Unless more accurate data is available, to estimate 1997 levels of consumptive use, it will assume the full crop irrigation requirement for the crop types or mix.
-The run will be conducted using climate data through the current date and will include a fiftyyear projection using an agreed to climate pattern.
+The run will be conducted using climate data through the current date and will include a fifty-year projection using an agreed to climate pattern.

-- ii.
-The Historical Run.
+2. The Historical Run

 A model run that simulates the actual annual changes of the irrigated acres, excess flow recharge events, retirements, allocation effects, augmentation projects, and other water management regulations or projects throughout the evaluation period starting in 1997 through the current date and the fifty-year projection period.
 The fifty-year projection period will repeat an agreed to land use, regulation, or project dataset.
 The model will use available flow meter data or, in the absence of flow meter data, assume the full crop irrigation requirement was met at all times.
-The run will be conducted using data through the current date and will include a fifty-year projection using an agreed to climate pattern. - iii.
-Difference between the 1997 Development Level Run and the Historical Run.
+The run will be conducted using data through the current date and will include a fifty-year projection using an agreed to climate pattern.

+3. Difference between the 1997 Development Level Run and the Historical Run

 The simulated output from each model run will be compared to determine the difference in the streamflow/baseflow that has resulted from post-1997 development.
-Effects on streamflows/baseflows from the combination of allocations and landuse changes are reflected in this comparison as both the meter data and landuse changes are incorporated to determine groundwater pumping. - iv.
-Other Management Actions Analyses not covered by the Models.
+Effects on streamflows/baseflows from the combination of allocations and landuse changes are reflected in this comparison as both the meter data and landuse changes are incorporated to determine groundwater pumping.

+4. Other Management Actions Analyses not covered by the Models

 If other management actions are taken to offset streamflow depletions due to new uses begun subsequent to July 1, 1997, accretions resulting from those retirements will be determined using agreed upon methodologies.
-This would include conjunctive management activities that are not otherwise captured in the models. - v.
-Evaluation Results.
-For Objective 1.2 to be considered achieved, the results of combining the difference between the 1997 Development Level Run and the Historical Run with the addition of management action accretions not covered by the models must be greater than or equal to zero.
+This would include conjunctive management activities that are not otherwise captured in the models.